cloudentity/cac/README.md

   cac push [flags]

 Flags:
-      --dry-run            Write files to disk instead of pushing to server -h, --help               help for push
+      --dry-run          Write files to disk instead of pushing to server --filter strings   Push only selected resources -h, --help             help for push
       --method string    One of patch (merges remote with your config before applying), import (replaces remote with your config)
-      --mode string        One of ignore, fail, update (default "update") --out string         Dry execution output.
-It can be a file, directory or '-' for stdout (default "-") --workspace string   Workspace to load
+      --mode string      One of ignore, fail, update (default "update") --no-validate      Temporary workaround to skip local validation, which in some cases does not validate a valid config --out string       Dry execution output.
+It can be a file, directory or '-' for stdout (default "-")

 Global Flags:
       --config string      Path to source configuration file --profile string     Configuration profile
+      --tenant             Tenant configuration
+      --workspace string   Workspace configuration
 ```

 #### Push configuration from multiple directories